• Skip to main content

 dice and cook potatoes for crack potatoes recipe

-Meanwhile in another bowl mix ranch seasoning, pinch of salt and pepper, sour cream, 1 cup shredded cheddar cheese and half the quantity bacon.
+Meanwhile in another bowl mix ranch seasoning, pinch of salt and pepper, sour cream, 1 cup shredded cheddar cheese, and half the quantity of bacon.
 Mix well.

 step by step picture collage of making crack potatoes casserole